engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 .. admonition:: Video Recap

   You can save all the variables in your MATLAB workspace to a file using the :code:`save` command, and restore a saved workspace using the :code:`load` command.
 The load and save commands are also available from the MATLAB menu.
-All workspace files use the :file:`.mat` file ext.
+All workspace files use the :file:`.mat` file extension.

   In the video, we showed some examples of data analysis and plotting (much more to come in later chapters!).